Operation Raise the Colours: Council, police and residents' responses

 In some areas local residents have grouped together to remove the flags themselves.
 In Faversham a group called Faversham Against Racism formed and flyered for a planned "community clean up" to "de-flag" the town.
 In York a group called the International Flagging Committee raised money through donations to buy flags from across the world, aiming to create "a cityscape that looks like we are hosting the next Olympics".
 In Caerphilly, South Wales, a road bridge in Pontllanfraith was decorated with flags from countries from across the world.
-An initiative named the 'Everyone Welcome' project was started in response in Manchester, with artists customising St George’s flags with messages celebrating diversity.
+An initiative named the 'Everyone Welcome' project was started in response in Manchester, with artists customising St George's flags with messages celebrating diversity.

 In Stirchley, Birmingham, local residents organised a community event on 18 October, at which they hung "love not hate" artwork.
 Police were called and tried to separate the residents and members of Raise the Colours who had turned up after conversation became heated.
 In Harborne, also in Birmingham, flags were removed, to which local councillor Jayne Francis responded: "Thanks to those responsible for removing.
 99% of people who contacted me last week were uncomfortable with their presence (and were not asked if they wanted them)".
-In neighbouring Bearwood, local activist Salman Mirza took flags down after other residents told him that their presence made them feel unwelcome.
-Mirza, a British citizen born in the UK who previously served in the army, was the subject of racist messages on X and was called a "foreigner", with one person messaging calling for him to be "detained and deported".
-In Didsbury political advisor Pablo O'Hana was taking down flags he passed whilst cycling to the gym after which he was confronted by a man at a nearby pub who claimed responsibility for putting them up.
-O'Hana filmed some of the interaction.
-He told the Manchester Evening News, "I am sick of patriotism being stolen and used as a message of deliberate intimidation."
+In neighbouring Bearwood, a local activist took flags down after other residents told him that their presence made them feel unwelcome.
+Later, he was the subject of racist messages on X and was called a "foreigner", with one person messaging calling for him to be "detained and deported".
+In Didsbury a political advisor was taking down flags he passed whilst cycling to the gym after which he was confronted by a man at a nearby pub who said he was responsible for putting them up, later he told the Manchester Evening News, "I am sick of patriotism being stolen and used as a message of deliberate intimidation."
+A man taking down a flag in Norwich said he was surrounded by a group who had arrived by car and attacked him, smashing his head into the pavement.
+The police subsequently told him that they could not investigate as no CCTV evidence was available.

+On 27 January 2026, a petition was presented to Birmingham City Council, calling on the council to act against flagging groups in the city.
+On 4 February 2026, the group Raise the Colours put flags up in the Birmingham suburb of Moseley for the first time.
+According to the Birmingham Mail, the local councillor "tried to inform them that they are committing an offence under S132 Highways Act 1980 but they continued flagging".
+On 6 February, "Moseley councillors said on Facebook that the council would be removing the flags in 'urgent' action, supported by West Midlands Police".
+On 7 February, several hundred people took part in a 'Moseley Is For Everyone' event and took down the flags.